You’re getting married? Great! Mazal Tov!

 1. The first step is for you to read through this entire page.
-If, after reading this, you feel like my vision of a Jewish wedding might match yours, the next step is for the three of us to meet face-to-face, and establish a real connection.
-I make a decision about officiating only after talking with you as a couple, so that I can appreciate what kind of wedding ceremony you are planning, why you’re asking a rabbi to officiate, the kind of Jewish home you envision, and your thoughts about the religion of your future children, if you choose to and are blessed to have any.
+If, after reading this, you feel like our visions of a Jewish wedding might match each other, the next step is for the three of us to meet face-to-face, and establish a real connection.
+Please know that I can only make a decision about officiating after talking with you as a couple, so that I can appreciate what kind of wedding ceremony you are planning, why you’re asking a rabbi to officiate, the kind of Jewish home you envision, and some of your thinking about your future children, if you choose to and are blessed to have any.

-2. Planning a wedding together takes at least three-to-four in person meetings, where we will learn about the wedding rituals, envision the ceremony together, and plan logistical elements.
-I will also hear about your relationship, make space for you to openly discuss your wishes for each other, and will offer spiritual direction as you take this next step on your journey toward married life.
+2. Planning a wedding together takes at least four in person meetings, where we will learn about the wedding rituals, envision the ceremony together, and plan logistical elements.
+I will also hear about your relationship, create space for you to openly discuss your wishes for each other, and will offer spiritual direction as you take this next step on your journey toward married life.

 3. If you are thinking of asking me to officiate your wedding, please speak with me before setting a wedding date!
 There are many dates when I am unavailable, due to the Jewish holiday calendar and my own personal scheduling.

 - Any Shabbat.
 This means that I will not officiate at a Friday Evening/Saturday wedding until well after sunset on Saturday.
 Consult your local times for when Shabbat ends, and be sure to consider any travel time it would take for me to get to your desired location.